Action Branching Architectures for Deep Reinforcement Learning: Introduction

 \section{Introduction}

 Combining the recent advances in deep learning techniques \citep{Lecun:2015deep,Schmidhuber:2015NN,Goodfellow:2016DLbook} with reinforcement learning algorithms \citep{Bertsekas:1996neuro,Sutton:1998RLbook,Szepesvari:2010algorithms} has proven to be effective in many domains.
 Notable examples include the Deep Q-Network (DQN) \citep{Mnih:2013,Mnih:2015natureDQN} and AlphaGo \citep{Silver:2016AlphaGo,Silver:2017AlphaGoZero}.
-The main advantage of using artificial neural networks as function approximators in reinforcement learning is their ability to deal with high-dimensional input data by modeling complex hierarchical or compositional data abstractions and features.
+The main advantage of using neural networks as function approximators in reinforcement learning is their ability to deal with high-dimensional input data by modeling complex hierarchical or compositional data abstractions and features.

 Despite these successes, which have enabled the use of reinforcement learning algorithms in domains with unprocessed, high-dimensional sensory input, the application of these methods to high-dimensional, discrete action spaces remains to suffer from the same issues as in tabular reinforcement learning---that is, the number of actions that need to be explicitly represented grows exponentially with increasing action dimensionality.
 Formally, for an environment with an $N$-dimensional action space and $n_d$ discrete sub-actions for each dimension $d$, using the existing discrete-action algorithms, a total of $\prod_{d=1}^{N}{n_d}$ possible actions need to be considered.
 This can rapidly render the application of discrete-action reinforcement learning algorithms intractable to domains with multidimensional action spaces, as such large action spaces are difficult to explore efficiently \citep{Lillicrap:2016ddpg}.
 This limitation is a significant one as there are numerous efficient discrete-action algorithms whose applications are currently restricted to domains with relatively small discrete action spaces.
 For instance, Q-learning \citep{Watkins:1992Q} is a powerful discrete-action algorithm, with many extensions \citep{Hessel:2017Rainbow}, which due to its off-policy nature can, in principle, achieve better sample efficiency than policy gradient methods by reusing transitions from a replay memory of past experience transitions or demonstrations \citep{Gu:2016naf,Gu:2017qprop}.

 Given the potential of discrete-action reinforcement learning algorithms and their current limited application, in this paper we introduce a novel neural architecture that enables the use of discrete-action algorithms in deep reinforcement learning for domains with high-dimensional discrete or continuous action spaces.
 The core notion of the proposed architecture is to distribute the representation of the action controllers across individual network \textit{branches}, meanwhile, maintaining a \textit{shared decision module} among them to encode a latent representation of the input and help with the coordination of the branches (see Figure~\ref{fig:action_branching_architectures}).
 The proposed decomposition of the actions enables the linear growth of the total number of network outputs with increasing action dimensionality as opposed to the combinatorial growth in current discrete-action algorithms.
 This simple idea can potentially enable a spectrum of fundamental discrete-action reinforcement learning algorithms to be effectively applied to domains with high-dimensional discrete or continuous action spaces using neural network function approximators.